mcclaskey/batch_fslstats/README.md

   * If you are working on a previously created WSL then you need the admin password to the WSL and not the PC (they may be different)
 * Basic familiarity with unix terminal commands such as `cd` and `mkdir`
   * These instructions attempt to cover everything possible but some limited experience with unix can help you if you run into problems
-  * if you want to quickly learn a lot of useful unix basics, I love [this page](https://cerfacs.fr/coop/unix-terminal) for explanations of basic unix commands, things to avoid, and how to use text editors, among other things.
+  * if you want to quickly learn a lot of useful unix basics, I like [this page](https://cerfacs.fr/coop/unix-terminal) for explanations of basic unix commands, things to avoid, and how to use text editors, among other things.

 > [!NOTE]
 > By convention, unix and linux specify file paths using `/` and Windows OS uses `\`.
 For the purposes of this readme, I use `/` for paths that are typed into the linux/unix terminal and `\` to indicate the address to a file accessed via the PC's Windows File Explorer.